oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_MonteCarloMultiGPU_SYCLMigration/README.md

 ```
 If you receive an error message, troubleshoot the problem using the **Diagnostics Utility for Intel® oneAPI Toolkits**.
 The diagnostic utility provides configuration and system checks to help find missing dependencies, permissions errors, and other issues.
 See the [Diagnostics Utility for Intel® oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html) for more information on using the utility.

-## Run the `MonteCarloMultiGPU` Sample
+## Run the `Monte Carlo Multi GPU` Sample

 ### On Linux

 You can run the programs for CPU and GPU.
 The commands indicate the device target.

-1. Run `03_sycl_migrated` for CPU and GPU.
+1. Change to the `03_sycl_migrated` folder.
+2. Run the programs.
     ```
     make run_cpu
     make run_gpu (runs on Level-Zero Backend)
     make run_gpu_opencl (runs on OpenCL Backend)
     ```

-2. Run `04_sycl_migrated_optimized` for CPU and GPU.
+3. Change to the `04_sycl_migrated_optimized` folder.
+4. Run the programs.
     ```
     make run_smo_cpu
     make run_smo_gpu (runs on Level-Zero Backend)
     make run_smo_gpu_opencl (runs on OpenCL Backend)
     ```

-### Run the `MonteCarloMultiGPU` Sample in Intel&reg; DevCloud
+### Run the `Monte Carlo Multi GPU` Sample in Intel® DevCloud (Optional)

-When running a sample in the Intel&reg; DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel&reg; oneAPI Base Toolkit [Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).
+When running a sample in the Intel® DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
+For more information, see the Intel® oneAPI Base Toolkit [Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).

 #### Build and Run Samples in Batch Mode (Optional)

 You can submit build and run jobs through a Portable Bash Script (PBS).
 A job is a script that submitted to PBS through the `qsub` utility.
 By default, the `qsub` utility does not inherit the current environment variables or your current working directory, so you might need to submit jobs to configure the environment variables.
 To indicate the correct working directory, you can use either absolute paths or pass the `-d \<dir\>` option to `qsub`.

 1. Open a terminal on a Linux* system.
-2. Log in to Intel&reg; DevCloud.
+2. Log in to Intel® DevCloud.
     ```
     ssh devcloud
     ```